Ōzore Station: Station history

-Ōzore Station was established on December 29, 1936 as a station on the now-defunct Sanshin Railway. and as the main station for the residents of former Tomiyama village.
+Ōzore Station was established on December 29, 1936 as a station on the now-defunct Sanshin Railway.
+At the time, it was the main station for the residents of former Tomiyama village.

 On August 1, 1943, the Sanshin Railway was nationalized along with several other local lines to form the Iida line.
+The tracks servicing the station originally followed the road next to it, but when the Sakuma Dam was completed in 1957 a section of these tracks were submerged.
+The remains of the old tracks can be seen to the right of the station parking lot.

-All freight services were discontinued in December 1971 and the station has been unmanned since February 1984.
+All freight services were discontinued in December 1971 and the station has been unstaffed since February 1984.
 Along with the division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.
 A new station building was completed on August 20, 1997.
+It was rebuilt to celebrate the sixtieth anniversary of the opening of the Iida line, and designed to resemble the Tokyo Station building.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 20 passengers daily (boarding passengers only).

 Surrounding area

 The station is located at the exit of the Ohara Tunnel (5,063 meters), and the switch point for the station is located within the tunnel.